highbyte/dotnet-6502/docs/systems/c64/libraries.md

 which is never set, though the output still follows and the register then shows only the interrupt bit; and a read in the cycle after a read that took an enabled source's flag still shows the interrupt bit, without the output being driven.
-Enabling a source whose flag is already set drives the output the same way, a cycle after the write.
+Enabling a source whose flag is already set drives the output the same way, a cycle after the write, seen by the CPU a cycle after that; disabling a source stops its output from the cycle after the write, so timer B's output due in the write cycle is still driven.
 The CiaSyncedSplit sample in the Avalonia and browser menus places a raster split with a CIA timer started in a known cycle, the classic timer stabiliser, and marks where the split's edge belongs with that pipeline.
 A raster or CIA timer interrupt is dated to the cycle on which the raster line began or the CPU first sees the CIA's output, and the CPU applies its